Application for trail-o punching and timed control operation

 • Zero answers,

-• Number of tasks at station/in course part,
+• Number of tasks at the station/in the course part,

 • Time limit in seconds (timed controls only),

-• Number of seconds before time limit to warn competitors (timed controls only),
+• Number of seconds before the time limit to warn competitors (timed controls only),

 • Correct answers (if ANT calculates race results).